Asia shares volatile as China tech worries remain

 “China is still going through change ... policy is still tightening and tech regulation is increasing, that will weigh on the market.”

-Japan's Nikkei (.N225) was up 0.3% while the positive tone in the S&P ASX200 (.AXJO) earlier Tuesday reversed following the RBA's decision to keep interest rates on hold.
+Japan’s Nikkei was up 0.3% while the positive tone in the S&P ASX200 earlier Tuesday reversed following the RBA’s decision to keep interest rates on hold.

-Chinese technology stocks remained under the microscope on Tuesday after the Cyberspace Administration of China ordered an investigation into Didi Global Holdings (DIDI.N) just days after it listed on the New York Stock Exchange. read more
+Chinese technology stocks remained under the microscope on Tuesday after the Cyberspace Administration of China ordered an investigation into Didi Global Holdings just days after it listed on the New York Stock Exchange.

 “There is still lingering uncertainty from China’s tech companies and they are prominent in the Asian market, so that could be a cloud for market sentiment,” said Tai Hui, JPMorgan Assset Management chief Asia market strategist.